BOXNYC/CoffeeChat.js/README.md

 JavaScript class helper for connecting to CoffeeChat at https://chat.coffeeww.com/

 ## Overview
 CoffeeChat.js is a ES6 class which connects to the CoffeeChat API to handle REST API calls asynchronsly.
-Intitialize a class instance with your API key (CoffeeChat is not a public project, it's use is soley for Coffee Worldwide's clientelle), and use it immediatly to chat, load, and delete threads.
+Intitialize a class instance with your APP key (CoffeeChat is not a public project, it's use is soley for Coffee Worldwide's clientelle), and use it immediatly to chat, load, and delete threads.
 CoffeeChat uses OpenAI's Assistant API.
 Current support:`
 ```JavaScript
 instance.addMessage(message, onComplete, onError)
 ```